MSU-Libraries/catalog/docs/upgrading.md

 curl "http://solr:8983/solr/admin/collections?action=CREATE&name=biblio9&numShards=1&replicationFactor=3&wt=xml&collection.configName=biblio9"
 ```

+* Update the location in the local `import.properties` as well on the `catalog_cron` container, modifying
+the `local/import/import.properties` file replacing the `biblio` collection references to the
+new collection (i.e. `biblio9` for example).
+The references should be in the `solr.core.name` and the `solr.hosturl`.

-* Index data into the new collection from the cron container where you modified the `import.properties` file earlier.
+* Index data into the new collection from the cron container where you modified the `import.properties` file in the
+previous step.
 ```
 /harvest-and-import.sh --verbose --collection biblio9 --batch-import
 ```